-Let's be honest, we're probably getting through a lot more food than usual during these strange circumstances.
-Being confined to the house means frequent trips to the kitchen and mistaking boredom for hunger.
-Plus, in times like these, it's important to support local businesses!
-So, I've compiled a list of my five favourite, gluten free, Irish brands.
-These are brands that I have been a dedicated customer of for years now.
-They're a solid reliable with high quality foods.
-None of that crumbly, dry rubbish that we've all experienced.
-Keep reading for all of your cupboard essentials to get you through the next few weeks!
+Let's be honest, with work from home and restrictions in place, we're all getting through a lot more food than usual at the moment.
+Being confined to the house means frequent trips to the fridge and mistaking boredom for hunger.
+Plus, in times like these, it's important to support local businesses.
+So, I've compiled a list of my five favourite, gluten free, Irish brands that I have been a dedicated customer of for years now.
+Some gluten free products can be a hit and miss with crumbly consistencies, dry textures and bland tastes.
+I can safely say that these brands are solid reliables and have never disappointed.

 The Foods of Athenry